Mr. Bennet had never saved money, assuming that he would eventually have a son who would then inherit the family estate.

 Historical Context Lesson: "Receiving" someone is similar to diplomatic recognition.
 If no one receives you, you basically don't exist in their eyes.

 Mr. Gardiner writes that Mr. Bennet should never mention the debt again.
-He also says that Wickham has been convinced to leave his regiment and take up the Regulars (another variety of military service) so that he will not be settled in the vicinity.
+He also says that Wickham has been convinced to leave his regiment and joins the Regulars (another variety of military service) so he won't be settling nearby—a relief to everyone except Mrs. Bennet.